Welcome to Acadia Recording Company

 Let Us Help You Sound Great

 We work both as musicians and audio professionals to help make great sounding records.
 We love to experiment with techniques to achieve new and interesting sounds and capture them using both digital and analog recording equipment.
 Since we opened our doors in 2000 our client list represents a wide cross section of the area’s vibrant music scene.
 We have never lost sight of the most important part of the process - the people.
-Whether you are recording your band’s first full length album or a singer/songwriter looking for help producing your original songs, Acadia has the people, gear and experience to help you achieve your goals.
+Whether you are recording your band’s first full length album or a singer/songwriter looking for help producing your original songs, Acadia has the people, gear, space, and experience to help you achieve your goals.
 We have access to a wide variety of talented session musicians for all budgets and styles.
 While music is our main focus, we also gladly accept VO and Audiobook/Podcast clients and have a great deal of experience recording the spoken word.

 Our Services